jsarriaa/PHGv2Tools/README.md

 ## Installation
-To use this package a conda environment is used.
+To use this package, a conda environment is used.
 It is a modified version of the original phg one, adding the pygenometracks package for python plotting.
 For everything further needed, it will be updated.
 (Here i should add the link of reference of both githubs repos, including the installation guide at phg.

 #### Download & install updated package